… with the Sir John Warren in close proximity on the left.

 As the alleged assault was taking place a young Stapleford lad, Samuel Richards, was returning home from Ilkeston and saw Patrick strike at William.
 After a brief conversation the lad hurried to the nearby brickyard of John Wilson and enlisted the help of Charles Beighton, foreman at the brickyard, and labourer William Hallam, both of whom were working there.
 Together the three found the injured William and he was escorted home to the Market Place in Ilkeston by two of the Good Samaritans.

-On their return to Ilkeston, innkeeper William and his two ‘rescuers’ went immediately to confront Patrick at his home where they found him still with John Harrison and not in the best of moods.
+On their return to Ilkeston, innkeeper William and his two ‘rescuers’ went immediately to confront Patrick at his home in the Lower Market Place, where they found him still with John Harrison and not in the best of moods.
 He was most uncooperative while lacemaker John threatened to re-arrange young Samuel Richard’s teeth.
 The confrontation seems to have ended when Police Constable Rouse approached.

 When they all appeared at Smalley Assizes a few days later, Patrick and John suggested this was a case of self-defence.
 Despite the fact that none of the other witnesses agreed with them, the defendants argued that innkeeper William was helplessly drunk and they had taken him ‘in charge’ to prevent him from being robbed.
 As they approached the town William had become belligerent, struck out at Patrick and threatened to push him into the canal.
 What else could they do but retaliate?